shariorfarhan07/springboot-ecommerce/README.md

 # springboot-ecommerce
-monolithic ecommerce application maintaining all the standards.
+planing to create a monolithic ecommerce application maintaining all the standards.